-It is critically important to select a person that you have full faith and confidence in.
+It is critically important to select a person in that you have full faith and confidence.
 You should feel at ease that he or she would carry out your requests as they are written in your estate planning documents.
 Some typical choices include a:

 While you may feel completely secure in trusting this huge responsibility for carrying out your wishes to a family member, there are several situations when that is not wise or possible.
 In that case, your estate planning wishes can be addressed by a trusted outsider.